They don’t make lunch boxes or country songs like they used to, huh?

 Of course, this only kinda works and he ends up with a 1949, 50, 51, 52, 53, 54, 55, 56, 57, 58, 59 automobile…

-Written by Wayne Kemp, it was the last Johnny Cash song to go Number One on the Country Charts and his last to reach the Billboard Hot 100, peaking at 29.
+Written by Wayne Kemp, it was his final single to peak at number one, exactly 47 years ago to this day.
+It was also his last to reach the Billboard Hot 100, peaking at 29.

 I’ve loved this song since the first time I heard it, but I need to know, how big is that lunch box?

-I mean, I’m not an auto-tech, but there’s not many parts that will fit in a typical lunch pail, and bringing the motorhome out to pick up the rest had to be quite the project, so they probably didn’t do it too often.
+I mean, I’m no auto-tech, but there’s not many parts that will fit in a typical lunch pail, and bringing the motorhome out to pick up the rest had to be quite the project, so they probably didn’t do it too often.